akhil14shukla/Summer-of-Bitcoin-Task/README.md

 # Summer-of-Bitcoin-Task

+### Data Input and Sorting

-1. I first started wth taking input from CSV file in my C++ program.
+1. I first started wth taking input from CSV file.
 To maintain the transactions, I created a separate class fot them and added some basic functions to retrieve the values stored.

 2. After much of thinking, I found that, arranging the transactions beforehand in a order such that parent transactions come before the child transactions will eventually be very helpful.
 I created a separate function for handling sorting.

+### Solving the Problem

-3. Now a naive appproach can be to check all the possible combinations of transactions, but that will give a exponential time-complexity (2^{n} , where n are the given number of transactions), and is not at all practical.
+3. Now a naive appproach can be to check all the possible combinations of transactions, but that will give a exponential time-complexity (2<sup>n</sup> , where n are the given number of transactions), and is not at all practical.

 This problem is similar to 0/1 knapsack problem (based on Dynamic Programming Paradigm), but the trick here is the decision to include the next transaction depends also on previously included transactions.
 A separate function to implement Knapsack was written, but the space and time complexity were very large.